ruchitgandhi/docker-guacamole-selenium/README.md

 6) Once you open the connection, you can go to the Google Chrome in the remote box and search for "http://wordpress:80".
 The wordpress docker instance that you have will be seen.
 Note "wordpress" is the name of the container as mentioned in docker-compose file.

 This completes the setup to see the chrome node's UI through Apache Guacamole.

+## Instructions to run test container to run Selenium tests on Wordpress in the docker chrome/firefox nodes
+1) Build the docker image for test
+#### docker-compose build

+2) Start the containers
+#### docker-compose up -d

+3) The "test" container will start and go down.
+To check whether the tests are running successfully:
+#### docker-compose run test
+Here "test" is the name of container in docker-compose file.
+This will run the selenium test and show its output on the command prompt.
+This way you can verify if the test is successfull or not.

+If the test (seleniumTest.js) is changed then run steps 1-3 again to see it in effect.